bytebodger/allow/README.md

 # allow

 `allow`
 is a library that checks data types and _allows_ the script to continue if they pass the check.
-If the check fails, the script can throw an `Error`or just a warning.
+If the check fails, the script can throw an `Error`, or emit a warning, or invoke a custom callback.
 The package was written to ensure that only the "right" kind of data is allowed into the body of a function / method / component / etc. The intention is to provide effective _runtime_ validation of data before it reaches application logic.

 ## Usage